Dans-sys/ToDosPWA/README.md

-pouchdb-getting-started-todo
+Test PouchDB
 ============================

-The source repository for the getting started tutorial for PouchDB
+The source repository for the getting started for PouchDB